minetest/minetest/doc/lua_api.md

       max_jitter = 0.5,          -- maximum packet time jitter
       avg_jitter = 0.03,         -- average packet time jitter

-      -- The version information is provided by the client and may be spoofed or -- inconsistent in engine forks.
+      -- The version information is provided by the client and may be spoofed -- or inconsistent in engine forks.
 You must not use this for checking -- feature availability of clients.
 Instead, do use the fields -- `protocol_version` and `formspec_version` where it matters.
-      -- These version fields may only be used for analysis purposes. major = 0,                      -- major version number minor = 4,                      -- minor version number patch = 10,                     -- patch version number
-      version_string = "0.4.9-git",   -- full version string
+      -- This version string may only be used for analysis purposes. version_string = "0.4.9-git",   -- full version string

       -- the following information is available in a debug build only!!!
       -- DO NOT USE IN MODS
       serialization_version = 26,     -- serialization version used by client
+      major = 0,                      -- major version number
+      minor = 4,                      -- minor version number
+      patch = 10,                     -- patch version number
       state = "Active"                -- current client state }
   ```